 - Select the Terminate job if it exceeds allowed backup window check box and click Window.

-- In the Time Periods section, define the allowed hours and prohibited hours for backup.
+- In the Time Periods window, define the allowed hours and prohibited hours for backup.
 If the job exceeds the allowed window, it will be automatically terminated.

-The After this job function will only start a job if the first job in the chain is started automatically by schedule.
-If the first job manually, Veeam Backup & Replication will display a notification.
+The After this job function will automatically start a job if the first job in the chain is started automatically by schedule.
+If you start the first job manually, Veeam Backup & Replication will display a notification.
 You will be able to choose whether Veeam Backup & Replication must start the chained job as well.